matoous/dzxcz/content/books/the_elements_of_style.md

 ### Composition

-- Paragraph is the unit of composition
+- Paragraph is the unit of composition.
+Paragraph may be of any length as long as it holds together.
-- Use active voice
+- Use active voice, unless making a particular word of a sentence the subject calls for a passive voice.
 - Put statements in a positive form ("He was not keen of flavored coffee" should be replaced by "He disliked flavored coffee").
 - Use definitive, specific, concrete language
 - Omit needles words